 Your Emotions Run Deep.

-I hear a song and feel the pain inside the singer’s voice.
-I smell a flower and can feel its growth.
+I hear a song and feel the emotion inside the singer’s voice.
+I smell a flower and can explore its growth.
 I am empathetic in a way that is almost magical.
-I can sense other people’s pain and hurt, to the point it keeps me up at night.
-Sometimes I wake up in the middle of the night crying so hard I cannot breathe.
+I can sense other people’s pain to the point it keeps me up at night.
+I do not behave based on what I know; I behave based on what I feel.
 I laugh as hard as I cry, I hurt as hard as I love.
 When I can’t feel emotions, I feel as though I cannot breathe.
 I cannot write and cannot think.
 My emotions run deep.

 You Feel Like You Are Constantly Treading Water.

 Everyday my eyes open, and I have to tell myself to do everything I can to keep my head above water.
 I live my life on the edge, which only means I am that much closer to rock bottom.
 You are constantly self-conscious about feeling too much or feeling too little.
 Society is screaming at you and trying to persuade you to believe you are wrong.
 Some days are harder than others, but I refuse to drown.

 The Lows Are Beyond Explanation.

 The lows are beyond explanation and I will do anything to stay away from them.
 It is debilitating.
 You are screaming at the top of your lungs, but no one can hear you.
 It is not a headache, it is a cloud in your head that makes it almost impossible to see.
 You have no energy to speak.
 You are empty.
 You are numb.
 The light at the end of the tunnel seems so far, but now I know that the light is always there.
 I just have to work towards finding it when darkness is blinding me.